Nadeeshan96/Image-Downsampling-Processor/README.md

 # Image-Downsampling-Processor
-Design and Implementation of RISC related processor using VERILOG HDL and XILINX SPARTAN-6 FPGA
+Design and Implementation of RISC related processor using VERILOG HDL and XILINX SPARTAN-6 FPGA.
+The  programmable logic device design software used is Xilinx ISE.

 ## compileme.py